Skip to content

 1. Basic Usage with HTTPX

-The HTTPX integration requires additional dependencies:
+The HTTPX integration requires the optional httpx extra:

-pip install haiway[httpx]
+pip install "haiway[httpx]"

 # or manually: